satyap54/CF-CLI/README.md

 ## To Do

  - contest_data method in cli.py
- - Better printing and formatting
+ - config file for storing hashed password